-⦁ Red: Carrying the implication of energy and excitement, this is one colour it would be best to avoid, unless it’s a subtle accent.
+Red: Conveying a feeling of energy and excitement, red is a colour that might be best to avoid, unless it’s a subtle accent.
 You certainly wouldn’t want patients riled up before a dental or other procedure.

-⦁ Black (and Dark Purple): While accents of black can make a room feel more sophisticated, it can often be an impersonal colour.
+Black (and Dark Purple): While hints of black can make a room feel more sophisticated, it can often be an impersonal colour.
 The same goes for dark purple.
 A key part of making patients feel relaxed — especially new patients — is a friendly vibe and environment.

-⦁ Yellow: Just like red, yellow symbolizes energy.
+Yellow: Just like red, yellow symbolizes energy.
 While it can encourage cheerfulness, too much can also cause tension.
-If used, it should be done in moderation or as an accent colour.
+Again, if used, it should be done in moderation or as an accent colour.

 If you’d like more information about choosing the right colours for your healthcare or dental clinic waiting room – or any other room – contact us.
 Our project managers and design team can assist you in making the right combination for your business.